The Pan-STARRS Data Processing System: IPP Data Processing Stages

+When processing is queued for this stage, an entry is added to the \ippdbtable{fullForceRun} primary database table with a reference to the corresponding stack and \ippdbcolumn{skycal_id} entry that is the input source of detections to be measured.
+The \ippdbcolumn{warp_id} values for the input \ippstage{warp} stage images that contributed to the \ippstage{stack} associated with that \ippdbcolumn{skycal_id} are then added to the \ippdbtable{fullForceInput} table, linked to the primary table by the \ippdbcolumn{ff_id} identifier.
+The individual jobs for each warp are then run, which passes the \ippstage{warp} stage image products along with the \ippstage{skycal} catalog to the \ippprog{psphotFullForce} program.

-The convolved galaxy models are also re-measured on the warp images by the forced photometry analysis stage.
-In this analysis, the galaxy models determined by the stack photometry analysis are used to seed the analysis in the individual warps.
-The purpose of this analysis is the same as the forced PSF photometry: the PSF of the stack is poorly determined due to the masking and PSF variations in the inputs.
+The convolved galaxy models are also re-measured on the \ippstage{warp} images by the \ippstage{fullforce} stage analysis.
+In this analysis, the galaxy models determined by the \ippstage{staticsky} photometry analysis are used to seed the analysis in the individual \ippstage{warp} images.
+The purpose of this analysis is the same as the \ippstage{fullforce} PSF photometry: the PSF of the \ippstage{stack} image is poorly determined due to the masking and PSF variations in the inputs.
 Without a good PSF model, the PSF-convolved galaxy models are of limited accuracy.

-In the forced galaxy model analysis, we assume that the galaxy position and position angle, along with the Sersic index if appropriate, have been sufficiently well determined in the stack analysis.
-In this case, the goal is to determine the best values for the major and minor axis of the elliptical contour and at the same time the best normalization corresponding to the best elliptical shape (and thus the best galaxy magnitude value).

-For each warp image, the Stack value for the major and minor axis are used as the center of a $7\times 7$ grid search of the major and minor axis parameter values.
-The grid spacing is defined as a function of the signal-to-noise of the galaxy in the stack image so that bright galaxies are measured with a much finer grid spacing that faint galaxies \note{need to quantify this}.
-For each grid point, the major and minor axis values at that point are determined for the model.
-The model is then generated and convolved with the PSF model for the warp image at that point.
-The resulting model is then compared to the warp pixel data values and the best fit normalization value is defined.
-The normalization and the $\chi^2$ value for each grid point is recorded.